Mooney721/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 - Read in subject data set, which identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - Read in features labels, which describe each variable measured during the study
 - Select only column V2 from features, as these values were used for column headings
-- Transposed the features data for V2 column only (features_only) to be used to create column headings
+- Transpose the features data for V2 column only (features_only) to be used to create column headings
 - Set the column headings
-- Included only the mean, standard deviation columns in training and test data
+- Include only the mean, standard deviation columns in training and test data
-- Obtained only the mean and standard deviation columns for the X data set
+- Obtaine only the mean and standard deviation columns for the X data set
-- Row-binded the train and test y data sets to each other
+- Row-bind the train and test y data sets to each other
-- Binded the mean and standard deviation columns to the y data set and subjects data set
+- Bind the mean and standard deviation columns to the y data set and subjects data set
-- Changed class type for activity labels and subject labels to factorfor factor-based analysis
+- Change class type for activity labels and subject labels to factorfor factor-based analysis
-- Created factor levels for the activity labels, based on activity type (i.e., walking, walking upstairs, walking downstairs, sitting, standing, and laying)
+- Create factor levels for the activity labels, based on activity type (i.e., walking, walking upstairs, walking downstairs, sitting, standing, and laying)
+- Converting each of the variable (column) names to lower case
+- Get rid of parentheses in original data variables

 The original dataset includes the following files: